awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

 **Fields**
 + `Name` – UTF\-8 string\.

-  The name of the job command: this must be `glueetl`\.
+  The name of the job command: this must be `glueetl`, for an Apache Spark ETL job, or `pythonshell`, for a Python shell job\.
 + `ScriptLocation` – UTF\-8 string\.

   Specifies the S3 path to a script that executes a job \(required\)\.